 When joining a dental insurance plan, you may have to wait before you can receive your full benefits on specific procedures.
 You typically pay out of pocket during the waiting period without reimbursement for dental services, excluding preventive care.

 Not all dental insurance plans have a waiting period.
-Dental Health Maintenance Organization (DHMO) typically do not have waiting periods.
+Dental Health Maintenance Organization (DHMO) is a type of dental insurance with no waiting periods..
 But there are restrictions, the most significant is that DHMO plans typically don’t offer out-of-network coverage.
 If you see a dentist out of network, unless it’s an emergency you will likely pay out of pocket.
 Check to see what dentists near you accept the plan, as DHMO networks may offer less choice than other types of dental insurance.

 Dental Preferred Provider Organizations (DPPO) insurance plans typically do have waiting periods, which vary depending on the type of treatment you’re seeking.
 With DPPO, you can opt to see a dentist out of the plan’s network, but your costs may be higher.